mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-coldstandby.en.md

 ## Prepare

-You will need a SSH-enabled destination and a keyfile to connect to said destination.
+You will need an SSH-enabled destination and a keyfile to connect to said destination.
 The key should not be protected by a password for the script to work unattended.

 In your mailcow base directory, e.g. `/opt/mailcow-dockerized` you will find a file `create_cold_standby.sh`.